cyverse-archive/Conrad/README.markdown

 }
 ```

-Note how there are both "deleted": flase and "deleted": true entries returned because we asked for `all-genome-references/`.
+Note how there are both `"deleted": false` and `"deleted": true` entries returned because we asked for `all-genome-references/` which even returns 'deleted' genome references.

 There will probably be a LOT more data, try it yourself!

 #### Listing Specific Genome References